denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 The architecture of contemporary computational media---screens, hard drives, and keyboards---cannot sustain the assumption of fixity.
 Electromagnetic inscription occupies several available surfaces at once.
-It exists at once on screen, itself a composite of glass panes and liquid crystal, and "in memory," as manifested in the arrangement of silicon and circuitry.
+It exists on screen, itself a composite of glass panes and liquid crystal, and "in memory," as manifested in the arrangement of silicon and circuitry.
 The word is in the wires.
 When reading digitally, on a personal computer for example, the distance between these localities may extend a few inches, enough to cover the space between a screen and a hard drive.
 In other contexts, when viewing text